 36 CFR § 2.51- PUBLIC ASSEMBLIES AND MEETINGS

 Not all of these sites may be available at any given time due to other scheduled or unscheduled park functions or events.
-Vehicles may not be approached.
+Approaching vehicles by permit holders is prohibited.
 (These areas are designated in Appendix 3)

 36 CFR §2.52 – SALE OR DISTRIBUTION OF PRINTED MATTER